ExpressionEngine/ExpressionEngine-User-Guide/source/troubleshooting/error_messages/can't_open_file_exp_online_users.myi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If ExpressionEngine's Control Panel is still accessible, the database
-can be repaired via the built-in SQL Manager at Admin > SQL Manager >
+can be repaired via the built-in SQL Manager at :menuselection:`Tools
-Manage Database Tables > Repair Selected Tables.
+--> Data --> SQL Manager --> Manage Database Tables`.
+Select the tables
+to repair, then choose *Repair selected tables* at the bottom and click
+Submit.

 Repairing the database by other means
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~